dpelletier-ztoronto/markup/README.markdown

 	<h1>markup</h1>

 	<p>Markup is a small.... etc

+## Installation

+	$ sudo gem install markup --source http://gemcutter.org

+## Options

 By default markup outputs to {sourcefile_name}.html, but you can specify a different filename using the -o option:

 	$ markup README.markdown -o instructions.html

-Overwrite existing output using the -F option (this will clobber existing files so be careful):
+Overwrite an existing output file using the -F option (this will clobber existing files so be careful):

 	$ markup README.markdown -F